The King (1995 film)

 The King is a 1995 Indian Malayalam-language political action thriller film directed by Shaji Kailas, written by Renji Panicker and produced by Manjalamkuzhi Ali.
 The film stars Mammootty, alongside Murali, Vijayaraghavan, K. B. Ganesh Kumar, Vani Viswanath, Devan and Kazan Khan.

-The King was released on 23 October 1995, coinciding with Diwali, and became the highest-grossing Malayalam film, besides Spadikam.

 Plot

-The city of Kozhikode has been victimized by a massive communal riot against the slums, costing the lives of 12 innocent civilians.
+The city of Kozhikode has been traumatized by a massive communal riot against the slum dwellers, claiming the lives of 12 innocent civilians.
 Before the riot, a wildlife photographer named Madhu Kumar witnessed a group of criminals transporting explosives through the local forest check post, where he calls the local police commissioner Shankar and passes on the information.
 However, the goons managed to capture and murder Madhu before initiating the riot.

-While helping the police to fight against the rioters, the aggressive yet honorable DC Thevalliparambil Joseph Alex is suspicious of Shankar's activities and personally investigates the case with the help from his subordinates ASP Prasad and AC Anura Mukherji, who admires Joseph for his honesty and aggressive behaviour against corrupt officials and politicians.
+While helping the police to fight against the rioters, the aggressive yet honorable District Collector Thevalliparambil Joseph Alex is suspicious of Shankar's activities and personally investigates the case with the help of his subordinates ASP Prasad and AC Anura Mukherji, who admires Joseph for his honesty and aggressive behaviour against corrupt officials and politicians.
 Joseph is brought over to a personal hearing with the state minister John Varghese, who berates him over his behaviour while attempting to stop the riots.
 However, Joseph stands up by reprimanding Varghese for his belief in using his authority to belittle and harass others.

 Meanwhile, Madhu's father reaches out to Prasad after filing a case regarding of Madhu's disappearance, resulting Prasad to finally discover Madhu's corpse with his camera with the film being missing.
 As the investigation heats up, MP Jayakrishnan is assisting in relief works in the damaged area by meeting the aggrieved entities after his arrival from Delhi.
 However, it is revealed that Jayakrishnan is the mastermind behind the massacre as he planned to destroy the slums in order to develop new real estate business in the area.
 It also turns out that Shankar, Varghese, and Ibrahim Jalal are involved in the conspiracy as well, and that Shankar sent the goons to murder Madhu to cover their tracks.